We are in the process of updating this page. If you are a student org representative, reach out to us to update your org's information.

 AMLISS aims to provide students at UNC Chapel Hill with the opportunity to explore art, museum and visual resources librarianship and records management.
 Through lectures, workshops, special events and visits to museum and art libraries, AMLISS will promote these areas of specialization within the field of library and information science and records management to any interested students.

-CheckedOut: SILS LGBTQ+ Alliance
+CheckedOut: SILS LGBTQIA+ Alliance

 CheckedOut is an LGBTQIA+ student organization that works to promote equity, inclusion, and social justice in information and library science.
 Based at the UNC School of Information and Library Science, we advance queer and feminist interests within our school, campus, communities, and the field at-large.
 We recognize the intersectionality of oppression and strive to work across those intersections to create a more welcoming and just environment for everyone.
+All are welcome, and commitment can be as casual as folks would like it to be.

 Contact CheckedOut at email@example.com